-Absolutely no brushes should be used on the painted surface of your coach, as it will cause damage to the finish, just as it would an automobile finish.
-Newmar does not support the use of any style, type, or brush material, even though it may be marketed as 'RV Safe' or 'Approved.
+Absolutely no brushes should be used on the painted surface.
+Use of these on your RV's painted surface will cause damage to the finish, as it would an automobile finish.
+Newmar does not support using of any style, type, or material of brush, even though it may be marketed as 'RV Safe' or 'Approved.

 The use of any cleaning products outside of Newmar's recommendation is at the customer's discretion.
-However, Newmar and BASF take no responsibility for any scratches, swirls, or damage to the finish of the coach caused by the use of nonrecommended products.
+However, Newmar and BASF take no responsibility for any scratches, swirls, or damage to the finish of the coach caused by the use of non-recommended products.